The Festival of Lights at the Cincinnati Zoo and Botanical Garden is one of my favorite annual holiday events in Cincinnati.

 Dress in Layers for the Cincinnati Zoo Festival of Lights

-Make sure that you wear shoes that keep your feet warm, wool socks.
+Make sure that you wear shoes that keep your feet warm and wool socks.

 Hats and gloves are also a MUST during your visit.
 You can also pack hand warmers if you tend to get really cold.

-There is a good chance that you will be taking LOTS of pictures and video during your visit.
+There is a good chance that you will be taking LOTS of pictures and videos during your visit.

 Make sure that you bring a portable battery charger to keep your cell phone charged throughout the night.